 - The router or modem (2),

 - The main server(6),

 - The second gamer’s router or modem (8), and

 The image below summarizes how the online gaming structure is arranged

 The slowdown in gaming can occur anywhere in the gaming network structure, and mostly s a result of process delay between the sent and received data packages.
 Lag and latency issues are typically part of the gaming slow-down process and there are so many reasons for such; you can read more about gaming networks on; https://www.badosoft.com/knowledgebase/all-you-should-know-about-lag-latency.php

 Causes of game latency and possible solutions to them

 #1: Not lowering your game requirements

-Though high graphics quality enhance gaming experience no doubt, but if your computer does not have the capability to process such graphics, you don’t have a choice but to cut it down.
+Though high graphics quality enhances the gaming experience no doubt, if your computer does not have the capability to process such graphics, you don’t have a choice but to cut it down.
 Lowering requirements will reduce the workload on the graphics card and there will be a tremendous improvement in the performance of your PC.

 #2: Update the driver of the video card of your gaming PC